 A non-negative integer representing the build number of the package.

 Unlike the build string, the build_number is inspected by conda.
-Conda uses it to sort packages that have otherwise identical names and versions, to determine the latest one.
-This is important because new builds that contain bug fixes to the way a package is built may be added to a repository.
+Conda uses it to sort packages that have otherwise identical names and versions to determine the latest one.
+This is important because new builds that contain bug fixes for the way a package is built may be added to a repository.

 Optional.
 The architecture the package is built for.

 Optional.
 The OS that the package is built for.

 Conda currently does not use this key.
 Packages for a specific architecture and platform are usually distinguished by the repository subdirectory that contains them---see Repository structure and index.

 Lists all files that are part of the package itself, 1 per line.

 All of these files need to get linked into the environment.
 Any

 files in the package that are not listed in this file are not

 linked when the package is installed.
 The directory delimiter for